-- In the bowl of a stand mixer, whisk together the water, Red Star Yeast and 2½ tablespoons sugar.
+- In the bowl of a stand mixer, whisk together the water, yeast and 2 1/2 tablespoons sugar until bubbly.
 Allow it to proof for 5 minutes.

 - Add the sweet potato puree and mix it into the liquid using a dough hook and then add the flour mixture.
 Mix on low speed for 5 minutes and then turn the speed up to medium and allow it to mix for an additional minute.

 - Form the dough into a ball and place in a large, lightly greased bowl.
 Cover and allow the dough to double in size, approximately 1 hour.
 Remove the dough and punch it down.